-- 3.7 Medication Assisted Treatment Standards (MAT) consist of ten evidence based measurable standards of care in a national framework.
-The current focus is for full implementation of MAT Standards 1-5 by April 2023 and partial implementation of MAT 6-10 by that point. - 3.8 Public Health Scotland have established a national MAT Implementation Team (MIST) who have developed a quality improvement model that all ADP's have adopted and are using to report progress. - 3.9 Public Health Scotland published the first National Benchmarking Report on Implementation of MAT Standards2 on 23rd June 2022. - 3.10 A Supplementary information Report3 was then published by Public Health Scotland on 2nd August 2022. - 3.11 Scottish Government outlined funding allocation to support the implementation of MAT Standards in a funding letter to ADP's dated 23rd June 2022.
+- 3.7 Medication Assisted Treatment Standards consist of ten evidence based measurable standards of care in a national framework.
+The current focus is for full implementation of Standards 1-5 by April 2023 and partial implementation of 6-10 by that point. - 3.8 Public Health Scotland have established a national Medication Assisted Treatment Standards Implementation Team (MIST) who have developed a quality improvement model that all Alcohol and Drug Partnerships have adopted and are using to report progress. - 3.9 Public Health Scotland published the first National Benchmarking Report on Implementation of Medication Assisted Treatment Standards2 on 23rd June 2022. - 3.10 A Supplementary information Report3 was then published by Public Health Scotland on 2nd August 2022.